 FSHS - Finnish Student Health Service

-As a TYY member, you have the right to Finnish Student Health Service (FSHS or in Finnish YTHS, Ylioppilaiden terveydenhoitosäätiö) both here in Turku and at FSHS locations in other university cities.
+As a degree student, you have the right to Finnish Student Health Service (FSHS or in Finnish YTHS, Ylioppilaiden terveydenhoitosäätiö) both here in Turku and at FSHS locations in other university cities.
 With a valid Finnish student card, you can use the services of FSHS.
 The health services provided are general practitioners and specialists, dental care, nursing care and physiotherapy as well as x-ray and laboratory work.
 FSHS also provides assistance in managing yourself during your studies.
 FSHS mental health services include mental health counselling, psychotherapy and psychiatric care.
 You can make an appointment for counselling when you can talk to a health care professional about your situation and possible follow-up treatment will be assessed.

-FSHS only offers basic medical services and does not cover instances if you get into an accident or have to be admitted to hospital.
+FSHS only offers basic medical services and does not cover instances if you get into an accident or have to be admitted to the hospital.
 Citizens outside the EU/EEA area are required to have valid health insurance during their studies in Finland.
 EU and EEA citizens should have an EU insurance card or carry another type of insurance in case of emergencies.

 You can find the Turku FSHS at Kirkkotie 13, between the campus and Student Village.
-The appointments must be made in advance, either by phone (046 710 1050 for doctors' appointments, 046 710 1047 for dentists') or by visiting the FSHS desk, at the ground floor.
+The appointments must be made in advance, either by phone (046 710 1050 for doctors' appointments, 046 710 1047 for dentists') or by visiting the FSHS desk, on the ground floor.
 More information about FSHS on their own website.

 Starting from 2021 the exchange students are no longer included in FSHS but the exchange students can seek help in Municipal health care services.